Fields generated by points on superelliptic curves

 We further define

-where $G$ is a permutation subgroup of the symmetric group $S_n$ and $\wt{K(}P)$ denotes the Galois closure of $K(P)/K$.
+where $G$ is a permutation subgroup of the symmetric group $S_n$ and $\wt{\Q(}P)$ denotes the Galois closure of $\Q(P)/\Q$.

 When $E$ is an elliptic curve over $\Q$, Lemke Oliver and Thorne \cite{LOT} show $N_{n,E/\Q}(X, S_n) \gg X^{c_n-\epsilon}$ for a positive constant $c_n$ approaching 1/4 from below as $n \to \infty$.
 Conditionally, this exponent can be improved to approach $1/4$ from above.
-In fact, they show something stronger, namely that $X^{c_n - \epsilon}$ is an asymptotic lower bound on degree $n$ extensions for which the Mordell--Weil ranks satisfy $\rk E(K) > \rk E(\Q)$, with root number $\pm 1$.
+In fact, they show something stronger, namely that $X^{c_n - \epsilon}$ is an asymptotic lower bound on degree $n$ extensions for which the Mordell--Weil ranks satisfy $\rk E(K) > \rk E(\Q)$, with specified root number.
 In \cite{keyes} the second author proves that for a hyperelliptic curve $C/\Q$ of genus $g\geq 1$ and for $n$ sufficiently large relative to $C$, with $n$ even if the defining polynomial of $C$ has even degree, we have $N_{n,C/\Q}(X,S_n) \gg X^{c_n}$, where $c_n$ is again a constant depending on $g$ which tends to $1/4$ from below as $n \to \infty$.

-We continue this program of studying the the set of fields generated by points on curves in the case of superelliptic curves.
-We fix $\Q$ to be the base field, and use $N_{n,C}(X, S_n)$ for $N_{n, C/\Q}(X, S_n)$ where it will not create confusion.
-For a positive integer $m \geq 2$, a \textit{superelliptic curve $C/\Q$ of exponent $m$} is given by an affine equation
+We continue this program of studying the the set of fields generated by points on curves defined over $\Q$ in the case of superelliptic curves.
+For a positive integer $m \geq 2$, a \textit{superelliptic curve $C/\Q$} is a smooth projective geometrically integral curve given by an affine equation of the form